SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/imperva-incapsula.md

 | count by policy_type
 | top 10 policy_type by _count
 ```

 ## Collecting logs for the Imperva-Incapsula WAF app

-This section provides instructions on configuring log collection for the Imperva - Incapsula Web Application Firewall App, as well as query samples.
+This section provides instructions on configuring log collection for the Imperva - Incapsula Web Application Firewall app, as well as query samples.

 ### Set up log integration in Imperva Incapsula